IBM/power-up/docs/OPCG_intro_setup.rst

    -  Save config.
 In switch config mode::

           configuration write

-      Note that the management ports for the data and management switches in your cluster must all be in the same subnet.
-It is recommended that the subnet used for switch management be a private subnet which exists on the cluster management switches.
-If an external network is used to access the management interfaces of your cluster switches, insure that you have a route from the deployment container to the switch management interfaces.
-Generally this is handled automatically when Linux creates the deployer container.
+      Note that the ip addresses of the management interface used by Cluster Genesis for the data and management switches in your cluster must all be in the same subnet.
+      The address on the management switch is assigned and configured by Cluster Genesis from information you provide in the config.yml file.
+An initial management ip address must be present on the management switch and specified in the config.yml file under the ipaddr-mgmt-switch-external keyname.
+      This initial address is left in place and available for external management and monitoring of the switch.
+The management address to be used by cluster genesis must be configured by the user ahead of time and be accessible from the deployer node.

    -  If using redundant data switches with MLAG, configure link aggregation (LAG) on the interswitch peer links (IPL) links.
 (It is important to do this before cabling multiple links between the switches which will